hyperhq/docs.hyper.sh-hyper/Reference/CLI/fip_disassociate.md

     Usage: hyper fip disassociate [OPTIONS] CONTAINER

-   Deassociate the floating IP from a (stopped) conainer
+   Disassociate the floating IP from a (stopped) conainer

       --help=false         Print usage

-Deassociate the floating IP from a (stopped) container:
+Disassociate the floating IP from a (stopped) container:

 	$ hyper disassociate myweb
 	211.98.26.102